 A randonnée or alpine touring binding's primary function is to hold your boot securely to your ski, but it must also allow the ski tourist to maintain a natural stride while skinning on the flat or uphill.
 To enable this, all randonnée bindings allow the skier's heel to lift when in touring mode but lock down for descending (telemark bindings also allow this upward movement of the heel, but all of the time).
 Most have adjustable climbing levels at the heel for varying degrees of slope steepness as well.

-There are two basic classes of randonnée bindings - frame bindings, which place a toe and heelpiece on rails with a pivot at or near the toe, and Tech (sometimes referred to generically by the brand name "Dynafit"), which requires a special boot.
-The Tech system incorporates pins on both sides of the boot toe that hold the toe down but allow the heel to lift, and a separate pair of pins at the rear that engage a slotted plate in the boot heel when skiing.
-In the pictures below, the top four bindings fall into the first group, while the bottom six are "Tech" or Dynafit-compatible.
+There are two basic classes of randonnée bindings - frame bindings, which place a toe and heelpiece on rails with a pivot at or near the toe, and "tech" bindings, which require a special boot but are much lighter and more efficient on the uphill.
+The tech system incorporates pins on both sides of the boot toe that hold the toe down but allow the heel to lift, and a separate pair of pins at the rear that engage a slotted plate in the boot heel when skiing.